The Key to Successful Internet Marketing

-5. Next they proceed to the checkout page where, assuming they are not a returning customer, they will need to complete the delivery and billing form information and buy the product.
+- Next, they proceed to the checkout page were, assuming they are not a returning customer, they will need to complete the delivery and billing form information and buy the product.

-6. Then, the confirmation of order page thanks them for their order, advises them that they will receive an email confirming the order and the anticipated or pre-agreed delivery options including date.
+- Then, the confirmation of order page thanks them for their order, advises them that they will receive an email confirming the order and the anticipated or pre-agreed delivery options including the date.